pypa/bandersnatch/docs/filtering_configuration.md

 ## Mirror filtering

+_NOTE: All references to whitelist/blacklist are deprecated, and will be replaced with allowlist/denylist in 5.0_

 The mirror filter configuration settings are in the same configuration file as the mirror settings.
 There are different configuration sections for the different plugin types.